sparklingrobots/nano2017/second_draft/02_middle/61LoIsAttacked.md

 She walked for an hour, at least, legs striding across the forest floor, hands brushing against trunks or holding branches away from her face.
 Birds sang around her (NAME THEM).
 A deer, brown and young, watched her for a while, bolting once they made eye contact.
 The air, dusty though it was, felt good after spending so much time underground, and she felt alone in a way she hadn't since moving to the Well.
 She followed a small creek, cold and clear, as it ran along the forest floor, over old leaves and rocks.
 She was hoping she'd find a willow, in the midst of these

 The Well locked itself up at night and she didn't want to be out past curfew, so she came to a stop at the edge of a clearing.
-She knelt below a tree, a big willow like the old tree, but no where near as big.
+She knelt below a tree, a big willow like the old tree, but nowhere near as big.
 She sunk her fingers into the mud, pushing through toughened dried leaves, and bent her head.

 She had to admit she was lost.
+Not literally, not here in the forest, but lost on a deeper level.
+Lost in the mystery.
 She thought she had found the song, but something seemed...not quite right about it.
 She wasn't going to risk it with Fi yet--it wasn't safe.

 Quietly, the sound rising up from her chest and into her throat, a warm and low sound, she started to sing what she did know: